lqvp/tracekey/README.md

 - `check_interval_seconds`: Check interval in seconds
 - `user_agent`: User-agent for requests
 - `request_timeout_seconds`: Request timeout in seconds
-- `max_concurrent_checks`: Maximum number of concurrent checks.
-Can be overridden by the `APP_MAX_CONCURRENT_CHECKS` environment variable.
+- `max_concurrent_checks`: The maximum number of concurrent checks.
+It can be overridden by the `APP_MAX_CONCURRENT_CHECKS` environment variable.

 ### Output Settings

-- `output_format`: Output format ("jsonl", "none"). "json" is also accepted for backward compatibility.
+- `output_format`: Output format ("jsonl", "none"). "json" is accepted as an alias of JSON Lines for backward compatibility.
 - `output_path`: Path to the output file.
 An example log file can be found at `examples/trace_log.example.jsonl`.

 ### Reporting Settings